dannweeeee/foundry-defi-stablecoin-f23/README.md

 ### Testing

-We talk about 4 test tiers in the video.

-1. Unit
+1. Unit Testing
-2. Integration
+2. Fuzz Testing
-3. Forked
-4. Staging

 In this repo we cover #1 and Fuzzing.